 Triggers that can cause stress in children include major life changes such as moving or divorce, family financial problems, peer pressure or bullying, body changes, and worrying about schoolwork.
 Helping our children form coping strategies at a young age will set them up for long-term success as they encounter education, career, social, and financial decisions.

 During 2020, the number of children expressing stress increased with schedule disruptions, school shutdowns, social isolation, virtual learning, and health concerns.
-According to a parent survey on ActivityHero in September 2020, 86% of children reported feeling anxious during the prior 6 months.
+According to a parent survey on ActivityHero, 86% of children reported the feeling of anxiousness.

-Without healthy stress management, chronic anxiety could lead to behavioral and physical symptoms in children: (medlineplus.gov)
+Without healthy stress management, chronic anxiety could lead to behavioral and physical symptoms in children, according to MedLine Plus.

 - Decreased appetite or other sudden changes in eating habits